NREL/ReEDS-2.0/_sources/faq.md.txt

 ## How often are updates made to ReEDS?
 Every year we target June 1 for the bulk of model changes to be completed, which allows us to meet the hard deadline for having a working, updated version of the model by June 30.
 We typically make minor updates to the model over the summer and tag a final version for that year in August or September.
 This version is then used to produce the Standard Scenarios and Cambium data products.

 Additionally, changes are made throughout the year and a new version is created and published roughly every month.
-You can find current and past ReEDS versions here: [ReEDS-2.0 Releases]({{github_releases_url}})
+You can find current and past ReEDS versions here: {{ github_releases_url }}

 If you would like to run ReEDS with a previous version, you can either download the source code directly or check out that version using the tag.